 Config-First Workflow

-- If it changes runtime AI behavior, put it in
+- If a change affects runtime AI behavior, put it in

-policy-config.yaml. - If it stores a credential or environment-specific value, reference it from config with
+policy-config.yaml. - If a change stores secret material, reference it from config with

-secret_key_ref.envorsecret_key_ref.store. - If it versions, validates, rolls out, or observes that config, use the console or CLI.
+secret_key_ref.envorsecret_key_ref.store. - If a change versions, reviews, or rolls out config, use the console or CLI.

 Recommended operating loop